-- (a) Independent expenditure means an expenditure by a person for a communication expressly advocating the election or defeat of a clearly identified candidate which is not made with the cooperation or with the prior consent of, or in consultation with, or at the request or suggestion of, a candidate or any agent or authorized committee of such candidate. - (b) For purposes of this definition- - (1) Person means an individual, partnership, committee, association, qualified nonprofit corporation under 11
+- (a) Independent expenditure means an expenditure by a person for a communication expressly advocating the election or defeat of a clearly identified candidate that is not made with the cooperation of, or in consultation with, or in concert with, or at the request or suggestion of, a candidate or any agent or authorized committee of such candidate. - (b) For purposes of this definition- - (1) Person means an individual, partnership, committee, association, qualified nonprofit corporation under 11 CFR 114.10(c), or any organization or group of persons, including a separate segregated fund established by a labor organization, corporation, or national bank (see part 114) but does not mean a labor organization, corporation not qualified under 11 CFR 114.10(c), or national bank. - (2) Expressly advocating shall have the same meaning as set forth at 11 CFR 100.22. - (3) Clearly identified shall have the same meaning as set forth at 11 CFR 100.17. - (4) A communication is "made with the cooperation of, or in consultation with, or in concert with, or at the request or suggestion of, a candidate or any agent or authorized committee of such candidate" if it is a coordinated general public political communication under 11 CFR 100.23. - (5) Agent means any person who has actual oral or written authority, either express or implied, to make or to authorize the making of expenditures on behalf of a candidate, or means any person who has been placed in a position within the campaign organization where it would reasonably appear that in the ordinary course of campaign-related activities he or she may authorize expenditures.

-- CFR 114.10(c), or any organization or group of persons, including a separate segregated fund established by a labor organization, corporation, or national bank (see part 114) but does not mean a labor organization, corporation not qualified under 11 CFR 114.10(c), or national bank. - (2) Expressly advocating shall have the same meaning as set forth at 11 CFR 100.22. - (3) Clearly identified shall have the same meaning as set forth at 11 CFR 100.17. - (4) Made with the cooperation or with the prior consent of, or in consultation with, or at the request or suggestion of, a candidate or any agent or authorized committee of the candidate- - (i) Means any arrangement, coordination, or direction by the candidate or his or her agent prior to the publication, distribution, display, or broadcast of the communication.
-An expenditure will be presumed to be so made when it is- - (A) Based on information about the candidate's plans, projects, or needs provided to the expending person by the candidate, or by the candidate's agents, with a view toward having an expenditure made; or - (B) Made by or through any person who is, or has been, authorized to raise or expend funds, who is, or has been, an officer of an authorized committee, or who is, or has been, receiving any form of compensation or reimbursement from the candidate, the candidate's committee or agent; - (ii) But does not include providing to the expending person upon request Commission guidelines on independent expenditures. - (5) Agent means any person who has actual oral or written authority, either express or implied, to make or to authorize the making of expenditures on behalf of a candidate, or means any person who has been placed in a position within the campaign organization where it would reasonably appear that in the ordinary course of campaign-related activities he or she may authorize expenditures. - (c) An expenditure not qualifying under this section as an independent expenditure shall be a contribution inkind to the candidate and an expenditure by the candidate, unless otherwise exempted.
+- (c) An expenditure not qualifying under this section as an independent expenditure shall be a contribution inkind to the candidate and an expenditure by the candidate, unless otherwise exempted. - (d)(1) The financing of the dissemination, distribution, or republication, in whole or in part, of any broadcast or any written, graphic, or other form of campaign materials prepared by the candidate, his campaign committees, or their authorized agents shall be considered a contribution for the purposes of contribution limitations and reporting responsibilities by the person making the expenditure but shall not be considered an expenditure by the candidate or his authorized committees unless the dissemination, distribution, or republication of campaign materials is a coordinated general public political communication under 11 CFR 100.23 - (2) This paragraph does not affect the right of a State or subordinate party committee to engage in such dissemination, distribution, or republication as agents designated by the national committee pursuant to §110.7(a)(4). - (e) No expenditure by an authorized committee of a candidate on behalf of that candidate shall qualify as an independent expenditure.

-- (d)(1) The financing of the dissemination, distribution, or republication, in whole or in part, of any broadcast or any written, graphic, or other form of campaign materials prepared by the candidate, his campaign committees, or their authorized agents shall be considered a contribution for the purpose of contribution limitations and reporting responsibilities by the person making the expenditure but shall not be considered an expenditure by the candidate or his authorized committees unless made with the cooperation or with the prior consent of, or in consultation with, or at the request or suggestion of, a candidate or any authorized agent or committee thereof. - (2) This paragraph does not affect the right of a State or subordinate party committee to engage in such dissemination, distribution, or republication as agents designated by the national committee pursuant to §110.7(a)(4). - (e) No expenditure by an authorized committee of a candidate on behalf of that candidate shall qualify as an independent expenditure. - [45 FR 15118, Mar.
-7, 1980, as amended at 60 FR 35305, July 6, 1995; 60 FR 64273, Dec.
-14, 1995]
+$[45~{\rm FR}~15118,~{\rm Mar.}~7,~1980,~{\rm as~amended~at~60}$ FR 35305, July 6, 1995; 60 FR 64273, Dec.
+14, 1995; 65 FR 76146, Dec.
+6, 2000]